JanChiang97/MyUbuntu/README.md

-# ubuntu_environment
+# MyUbuntu
-install some package and some shell for work
+#install some package and some shell for work

+install :
+	cd {...}/MyUbuntu
+	sudo ./install